jupiterhub/alj-java-challenge/readme.md

 - service: remove setter for `employeeRepository`
 - service: added transactional support (for ensuring no dirty read/writes)
 - feat: support paging
+- controller: return 400/404 on response instead of 500 error

 # Next changes
 - use `DTO` to separate entity later from view layer